mreschultz/passwordgenerator-hw/README.md

 ## Coding Concepts

-- The code includes variables, strings, functions arrays and a for loop.
+- The code includes variables, strings, functions, arrays and a for loop.

 ## Acknowledge of coding used from other sources.